JidapaTH/RemindMeChatbot/README.md

 *** Check out their link here for the installation --> https://ngrok.com/

-2. once the installation is done, run a command `ngrok http 3000` to open server in port 3000.
+2. once the installation is done, run a command `screen` to create a session for ngrok in Linux machine.
+Then navigates to where I installed ngrok and run `./ngrok http 3000` to open server in port 3000.
+Use `Ctrl+a D` to detach from the screen.

 ### Create Facebook App